saur-dash/project_06__capstone_project/README.md

 - Password: `<Your Redshift password>`
 - Port: `5439`

+**Important!** Your Redshift cluster endpoint should not include a port and schema, for example: `test-cluster.xxxxxxxxxaxx.us-west-2.redshift.amazonaws.com`.

 ### Airflow Variables Setup
 This application also requires an S3 bucket to write data to, these **Variables** also need to be set before running the ETL process.
 Click **Admin**, then **Variables** to bring up the **Variables** manager.
 Click **Create** and enter the **Variables** listed below: